 Building institutional and mission sustainability, within and beyond the SADC region.

-Operating in the Southern African Development Community (SADC) region, consisting of 16 countries, we see our company positioned in six distinct roles, as a:
+Operating in the Southern African Development Community (SADC) region, consisting of 16 countries, we see our organisation positioned in six distinct roles, as a:

 To keep up with changes in the philanthropic and funding landscape, the Trust provides services to organisations that seek to gain value from our deep understanding of the SADC region’s civil society movements, investment needs, development and fund management.